DeanRoddey/CIDLib/ReadMe.md

 **Portability**

 Though CIDLib is currently only fielded on Windows, keeping it portable has always been a goal.
-I have done plenty of cross platform development in the past and understand the issues fairly well.
 As mentioned above, CIDLib is based on a 'virtual kernel' that abstracts it from the OS.
 That virtual kernel is in turn split into interface plus per-platform implementations.
 The build tools understand this situation so that helps a lot as well.

-There is a Win32 implementation currently.
-But there is still an old Linux implementation from a few decades ago that's still down there.
-It would need to be brought up to speed, but it should not be difficult to get almost all of the back-end stuff buildable onto Win32 and Linux (32 bit.)
-And that's not in the 'conditional code all over the place' sort of way, but cleanly supporting both platforms, since 95% of the non-UI code is platform independent and written in terms of our own classes.
+There is a Win32 implementation currently, and there is an old Linux implementation that I've been working on updating.
+I'm to the point where I can build the CIDKernel layer and the first simple test program for it, TestKernel.
+Now I've got to start using that to bang out the bugs in the implementation.
+Not being a Linux guy, I could obviously use some help on that bit.
+The Linux implementation is old and a lot of stuff that were done by hand orignally are probably available out of the box now.

-There are still a handful of libraries that need to be given the 'split' treatment, i.e. break out the platform specific stuff from the platform independent parts.
+There are still a few libraries that need to be given the 'split' treatment, i.e. break out the platform specific stuff from the platform independent parts.
 A number have already been taken care of since the code was open sourced, and the rest will follow soon.
+Some of those will now need a Linux implementation.
+The secure sockets one is the linchpin currently, since a number of facilities would immediately become available on Linux that otherwise won't be.

 The UI code is another story, but just getting the back end functionality cleanly supported on both platforms would be a very powerful thing.
-Not that the UI code is not similarly encapsulated, but there's a lot more to UI portability than that.
+Not that the UI code is similarly encapsulated, but there's a lot more to UI portability than that.

 **Background**